IfeiHsueh/3DXLab/content/publication/qu2023towards/index.md

 publication: 'IEEE Transactions on Pattern Analysis and Machine Intelligence ( Volume: 45, Issue: 10, October 2023) '
 publication_short: 'T-PAMI'

-abstract: This paper addresses the problem of rolling shutter correction (RSC) in uncalibrated videos.
-Existing works remove rolling shutter (RS) distortion by explicitly computing the camera motion and depth as intermediate products, followed by motion compensation.
-In contrast, we first show that each distorted pixel can be implicitly rectified back to the corresponding global shutter (GS) projection by rescaling its optical flow.
-Such a point-wise RSC is feasible with both perspective and non-perspective cases without the pre-knowledge of the camera used.
-Besides, it allows a pixel-wise varying direct RS correction (DRSC) framework that handles locally varying distortion caused by various sources, such as camera motion, moving objects, and even highly varying depth scenes.
-More importantly, our approach is an efficient CPU-based solution that enables undistorting RS videos in real-time (40fps for 480p).
-We evaluate our approach across a broad range of cameras and video sequences, including fast motion, dynamic scenes, and non-perspective lenses, demonstrating the superiority of our proposed approach over state-of-the-art methods in both effectiveness and efficiency.
-We also evaluated the ability of the RSC results to serve for downstream 3D analysis, such as visual odometry and structure-from-motion, which verifies preference for the output of our algorithm over other existing RSC methods.
+abstract: This paper addresses the problem of rolling shutter correction in complex nonlinear and dynamic scenes with extreme occlusion.
+Existing methods suffer from two main drawbacks.
+Firstly, they face challenges in estimating the accurate correction field due to the uniform velocity assumption, leading to significant image correction errors under complex motion.
+Secondly, the drastic occlusion in dynamic scenes prevents current solutions from achieving better image quality because of the inherent difficulties in aligning and aggregating multiple frames.
+To tackle these challenges, we model the curvilinear trajectory of pixels analytically and propose a geometry-based Quadratic Rolling Shutter (QRS) motion solver, which precisely estimates the high-order correction field of individual pixels.
+Besides, to reconstruct high-quality occlusion frames in dynamic scenes, we present a 3D video architecture that effectively Aligns and Aggregates multi-frame context, namely, RSA2-Net.
+We evaluate our method across a broad range of cameras and video sequences, demonstrating its significant superiority.
+Specifically, our method surpasses the state-of-the-art by +4.98, +0.77, and +4.33 of PSNR on Carla-RS, Fastec-RS, and BS-RSC datasets, respectively.
+Code is available at [https://github.com/DelinQu/qrsc](https://github.com/DelinQu/qrsc/).

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.